bewuethr/slack-analyzer/docs/implementation.md

 for that data; it reads the data from standard input so no intermediate file is required.

-## Tying everything together in a composite run steps action
+## Tying everything together in a composite steps action

-In `action.yml`, three run steps tie everything together.
+In `action.yml`, five run steps tie everything together.

-The first step runs `slacktenure` using the required `name` input as the parameter.
+The first step runs the corrections script and then `slacktenure` using the required `name` input as the parameter.
 If nothing other than the stats table and the durations changed, it exits.

 Else, the updated `tenures.tsv` file and the diff are committed and pushed.